 Finding employment in Asheville was a much easier and faster experience for the job seeker.
 As you can imagine, the recruiters received hundreds of resumes and they had to sift through all of them to find the right candidate for the open positions.
 This was time consuming and non-productive for the recruiter and sometimes your resume, even if you were qualified, got over looked.

 Fast forward to the 21st century.
 As most of you know by now, applying for a job is neither fast nor easy.
 When you apply to a job online you are taken through a nightmarish series of questions, and of course, yet again, you are required to sign up with a username and password for each company you apply with.
-Most online employment systems require that you import your resume as well.
+Most online employment systems require that you import your resume as well, so having a winning resume is important, and there are services like ResumeEdge which can totally help you in this regard.
 Once you do all this work you expected a phone call back, right?
 Well, that will probably not happen and here is why.

 Here are 5 steps to writing your resume and ensure that it ranks near the top when the recruiters search their database of candidates:

 1. Make sure you read the job description, closely.
 If you have 50 – 60% of the qualifications, apply.
 Most of the time the job descriptions are written with everything they would love to have a candidate, but they know most candidates don’t have it all.
 What they really want is a trainable candidate.
 If you have most of the skills they need, they can teach you the rest.